donkirkby/chess-kit/raw_rules/new_rules.md

 their hands and to discuss general strategy, but shouldn't just reveal their hands.

+## Half Alice Chess
+Alice Chess is a popular variant invented by Vernon Parton in 1953, usually played with one set on two boards.
+Since I wanted all the games in this collection to be playable with one chess set, I found a way to play it on one board by placing the mirror pieces on checkers.
+I'm not the first to suggest this idea, but I think it makes it easier to see the connections between the two sets of pieces.

+The main idea is that pieces switch back and forth between the two sides of a mirror, as in Lewis Carroll's "Alice Through the Looking Glass".
+This causes many surprising positions and interactions, well worth exploring.

+### Equipment
+A standard chess set and a standard checkers set.
+For full compatibility with the original rules, you'd need 16 checkers of each colour, but I think it's unlikely you'd ever need more than the standard 12.

+### Setup
+Place the chess pieces in their standard opening position, give the light checkers to White and the dark checkers to Black.

+### Play
+Pieces not on checkers are on one side of the mirror, pieces on checkers are on the other side of the mirror.
+Rules are as in orthodox chess, with these
+changes:

+* The move must be legal under orthodox chess rules.
+* Switch the moved piece to the other side of the mirror after it moves.
+(Add or remove a checker.)
+* Pieces cannot capture pieces on the other side of the mirror, but they can move through squares that are occupied by pieces on the other side of the mirror.

+### Winning
+Place the opponent's king in checkmate.
+A king may not evade check by switching to the other side of the mirror, because the move must be legal before the switch.

+In this example, the king cannot move to a8, because it would still be in check by the queen before switching.
+It can't move to b7, because it would be in check by the rook after switching.
+The only legal move is to a7.

+    . k .
+Q . . . .
+    . . . . . . . .
+    .
+R . . . . . .
+    . . . . . . . .
+    . . . . . . . .
+    . . . . . . . .
+    . . . . . . . .
+    . . . . . . .
+K
+    arrow: b6,b6,white

 # Broken Games
 These ideas seemed promising, but didn't work at the table.
 Maybe I'll come back to them, if I get inspired.
 Masquerade Chess seemed broken for 15 years, before